Creating a Live Event Portal Experience

 - Create a live event using Video Cloud

 These steps are covered in more detail in the following sections.

 Creating a live event using Video Cloud

 Brightcove offers numerous options for delivering live streaming video.
 For a list of all the options, see Delivering Live Streams.
-For a detailed set of steps on using the Live module to broadcast a live event, see Quick Start: Using the Live Module with Telestream Wirecast.
+For a detailed set of steps on using the Live module to broadcast a live event, see Step-by-Step: Using the Live Module with Telestream Wirecast.

 Creating the pre-event state

 The pre-event state is how the site will appear before the live event occurs.
 The goal of the pre-event state is to capture interest and create "buzz" around the event.